thiggy01/clone-ubuntu/README.md

 * When you are recloning, any new data on the previous clone partition will be deleted.

 * Before cloning, a confirmation screen is displayed with information about source and target partitions.

+## Usage

+Download it with the following command:

+    curl -L -O github.com/thiggy01/clone-linux/raw/master/clone-linux

+Change its execution permission with `chmod +x clone-linux` and run it with root privileges as `sudo ./clone-linux`

+After running the script, you will be